SamGreenwood84/06-build-a-weatherapp/README.md

 WHEN a new city is entered

-THEN the site will search for those coordinates automatically changing the main display that city and it's weather data
+THEN the app will search for those coordinates and update the display accordingly

 WHEN the USER looks just below the search bar